Khusro Faramurz Rustamji: Career

 As Inspector General of Police of Madhya Pradesh, Rustamji dealt successfully with the problem created by the armed dacoits of the Chambal region.
 The formidable gangs of Amritlal, Rupa, Lakhan Singh and nose-chopping dacoit Gabbar Singh (who became a household name after the film Sholay) and many others were eliminated.

 In 1965, Rustamji was selected to raise the Border Security Force (BSF).
 By the time he retired the BSF had a strength of 60,000 men.
 The BSF played a significant part in the Indo-Pak War of 1971 and in the Liberation of Bangladesh.

 After retirement from the BSF, he was made Special Secretary in the Ministry of Home Affairs and while in that position, he headed a committee which submitted the report for the formation of the Indian Coast Guard, an organization to patrol the maritime border.

 He was responsible for the setting up of the National Police Commission and later became its member from 1978 to 1983.

-In 1978 he visited the jails in Bihar and wrote about the conditions of the undertrials languishing in the jails for long periods without a trial.
-His two articles in the national daily, The Indian Express formed the basis for the first Public Interest Litigation (Hussainara Khatoon vs State of Bihar) As a consequence of the judgement in this case, 40,000 undertrials were released all over India.
+In 1978 he visited the jails in Bihar and wrote about the conditions of the undertrial prisoners languishing in the jails for long periods without a trial.
+His two articles in the national daily, The Indian Express formed the basis for the first Public Interest Litigation (Hussainara Khatoon vs State of Bihar).
+As a consequence of the judgement in this case, 40,000 undertrial prisoners were released from jails all over India.

 In his retired life he spent his time writing articles on subjects of topical interest, many of which were published in the newspapers and magazines.
 His exposés were highly appreciated and they were recognised with the award of the Padma Vibhushan in 1991.